knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 2. Balance tasks (focused and diffused mode)
 3. Do the most important and most dislike tasks first thing in the morning.
 At least one promodoro.
 4. If you don't write tasks in a list, they can lurk at the edge of the four slots in your working memory, taking up valuable mental real estate.
 5. Write what works for you to overcome procrastination and what doesn't.
-(Todo)
 6. Broaden your passion instead of just following them.
-(Todo)

 ### Memory